2019 Mobil 1 SportsCar Grand Prix

 The 2019 Mobil 1 SportsCar Grand Prix was a sports car race sanctioned by the International Motor Sports Association (IMSA).
-The race was held at Canadian Tire Motorsport Park in Bowmanville, Ontario on July 7th, 2019.
+The race was held at Canadian Tire Motorsport Park in Bowmanville, Ontario, on July 7, 2019.
 This race was the seventh round of the 2019 IMSA SportsCar Championship, and the third round of the 2019 WeatherTech Sprint Cup.

-After a temporary red flag due to an incident involving the #50 Juncos Racing Cadillac, the race was won by the #77 team of Oliver Jarvis and Tristan Nunez.
-PR1 Mathiasen Motorsports secured their third consecutive victory in LMP2, while Earl Bamber and Laurens Vanthoor topped the GTLM class.
+After a temporary red flag due to an incident involving the No. 50 Juncos Racing Cadillac, the race was won by the No. 77 team of Oliver Jarvis and Tristan Nunez.
+PR1/ Mathiasen Motorsports secured their third consecutive victory in LMP2, while Earl Bamber and Laurens Vanthoor topped the GTLM class.
 In GTD, Turner Motorsport scored their first victory of the season.

 Background

+International Motor Sports Association's (IMSA) president Scott Atherton confirmed the race was part of the schedule for the 2019 IMSA SportsCar Championship (IMSA SCC) in August 2018.
+It was the sixth consecutive year the event was held as part of the WeatherTech SportsCar Championship.
+The 2019 Mobil 1 SportsCar Grand Prix was the seventh of twelve sports car races of 2019 by IMSA, and it was the third of seven rounds held as part of the WeatherTech Sprint Cup.
+The race was held at the ten-turn 2.459 mi Canadian Tire Motorsports Park in Bowmanville, Ontario, Canada on July 7, 2019.

 On July 3, 2019, IMSA released their latest technical bulletin announcing BoP for the event.
 Restrictions were left unchanged for the two prototype classes from the previous round at Watkins Glen International, while minor changes were made within the two GT classes.
 The lone modification in GTLM was a 10 kilogram weight increase for the Corvette, while victory at Watkins Glen led to a 20 kilogram weight increase for the Acura NSX.
 The only other change was a four liter fuel capacity increase for the Lexus RC F.

 Colin Braun and Jon Bennett entered the race as defending winners.

+Before, Dane Cameron and Juan Pablo Montoya led the DPi Drivers' Championship with 177 points, 1 point ahead of Pipo Derani and Felipe Nasr.
+In LMP2, Cameron Cassels and Kyle Masson led the Drivers' Championship with 131 points, ahead of Matt McMurry.
+The GTLM Drivers' Championship was led by Patrick Pilet and Nick Tandy with 151 points; the duo held a one-point advantage over Earl Bamber and Laurens Vanthoor in second followed by Antonio García and Jan Magnussen in third with 151 points.
+With 119 points, Mario Farnbacher and Trent Hindman led the GTD Drivers' Championship, 16 points ahead of Richard Heistand and Jack Hawksworth.
+Acura, Porsche, and Lamborghini were leading their respective Manufacturers' Championships, while Acura Team Penske, Performance Tech Motorsports, Porsche GT Team, and Meyer Shank Racing each led their own Teams' Championships.